 Opera: click the red Opera logo at top left, choose Basic in the left column and look under Privacy and security.

 Currently we don't show any third-party ads on this website.

 Currently we don't use any third-party analytics services to track visitors.
 Nearly all websites store data about visitors in server logs and we do the same.
 The data is stored on the web server which hosts the website and for up to 12 months, but sometimes is deleted sooner.

 The data includes an IP address — a unique number that is linked with an internet connection.
 Other details may include: the website a visitor came from (eg. Google), the pages they viewed, how long they spent on the site, which country they're in and the size of their screen.

 This helps us to improve the content on our site.
 For example, if we see that a sizeable percentage view the site on a small mobile phone screen, we may decide to introduce pages that work better for them.

 You are not personally identifiable to us purely from the data that is stored in the server logs.

 The only people with access to this data are the webmaster of the site and the technical staff of the web hosting company.

 Ordinarily, no details that might help identify a visitor would ever be shared with a third party.
 An exception could be if a person was involved in posting abuse, attacking the hosting server or other illegal activities.

 The logs are stored in a part of the web server that is password-protected.
-Currently the server is located in Europe.
+Currently the server is located in the United States.